Nihith007/MedTimer/README.md

   * Pandas for storing and updating the medicine list and adherence tracking.
   * Datetime to compare the current time with scheduled medicine times and mark doses as taken, upcoming, or missed.
   * Custom logic functions to calculate adherence, update dose statuses, and manage user input.
-  * Turtle graphics to draw a smiley or trophy when adherence is high to motivate users.
+  * Turtle graphics/Matplotlib to draw a smiley or trophy when adherence is high to motivate users, we generally use Matplotlib for Streamlit, as it doesn't accept Turtle graphics.
 All components work together in a simple, accessible layout designed for elderly usability.

 **Deployment Instructions**